Dre Campbell Farm

 Apple cider vinegar is a well-known home remedy for mealybug control.
 Use it as a watered-down solution to spray on plants and the surrounding soil.

-Mix a mild solution of one part ACV to four parts water.
+Mix a mild solution of one part ACV with four parts water.
 However, you may need to repeat this method several times, as the solution should be mild to avoid plant damage.

 2. Diatomaceous Earth

-Diatomaceous earth (DE) is a killer for these white fuzzy bugs on plants and all kinds of crawling insects.
+Diatomaceous earth (DE) is a killer for mealybugs and all kinds of crawling insects once they come into contact with it.

 Food-grade DE is also one of the best remedies to get rid of mealybugs in the house.
-It works great because it dehydrates and kills them within 48 hours.
+It works great because it dehydrates and kills them not long after.

 To use diatomaceous earth for mealybugs, sprinkle it (this is a good brand) all over the plants, especially underneath leaves where they like to hide.
 You can also spread it around the base of plants or make a spray out of it.